Bramminator/Bioinformatics-week-2-project-/README.md

     ##  $ number_killed : int  6 13 18 28 52 53 61 60
     ##  $ mortality_rate: num  0.122 0.217 0.29 0.5 0.825 ...

-# Analysis

-We will do a short analysis of the data

 ## Libraries

 ``` r